JuusolaLab/Hyperacute_Stereopsis_paper/AnalyzeMovementData/README.md

 It consist of two parts
 * **movemeter** - To analyse the X-ray microsaccade data
-* **pupil-analysis** - To analyse the deep pseudopupil microsaccades and the rhabdomere orientation
+* **gonio-analysis** - To analyse the deep pseudopupil microsaccades and the rhabdomere orientation

 In addition to *movemeter*, we also used our MATLAB based implementation for motion analysis (*xraymovement2.m*).

 ## Installing

-Select one of the methods.
+Select one of the following methods.

 ### A) All-in-one installer (Windows only)

 For Windows, all-in-one installer is provided in [Releases](https://github.com/JuusolaLab/Hyperacute_Stereopsis_paper/releases).

-1) Download and run *Pupil_Analysis_0.X.Y.exe*
+1) Download and run *Gonio_Analysis_0.X.Y.exe*
 2) Launch icons appear in the Windows Start menu after

 Different versions can coexist side-by-side.
 Use Windows *Apps & features* to uninstall.